Mini Pumpkin Cheesecakes

 - Egg: As with all baking recipes, use a large egg.

 - Canned pumpkin: It wouldn’t be pumpkin cheesecake without the pumpkin!
-I use canned for the most consistent results, but you can also use homemade pumpkin puree.
+I use canned for the most consistent results.
+Make sure it’s plain and not pumpkin pie flavored.

 - Vanilla: Adds flavor to the batter

 Looking for a black and orange no bake dessert?
 Make my No Bake Pumpkin Cheesecake Bars using Oreos for the crust.

 How To Make Mini Pumpkin Cheesecakes

 To make your mini pumpkin cheesecake recipe: